damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/business-development/index.html.md

 - Do you provide any reseller discounts?
 - There are some EE features we would like to use, but not all of them - can we pay per feature and add them to CE?
 - How is GitLab.com backed up and secured?

+## Variable Compensation Guidelines<a name="compensation"></a>

+Full-time BDRs have a significant portion of their pay based on performance and objective attainment.
+Performance based "bonuses" are based on results.
+Actions for obtaining results will be prescribed and measured, but are intentionally left out of bonus attainment calculations to encourage experimentation.
+BDRs will naturally be drawn to activities that have the highest yield, but freedom to choose their own daily activities will allow new, higher yield activities to be discovered.

+Guidelines for bonuses:
+* Team and individual objectives are based on GitLab's revenue targets and adjusted monthly.
+* Bonuses are paid quarterly.
+* Bonuses may be based on various objectives
+    * E.g. a new BDR's first month's bonus is typically based on completing <a href="https://about.gitlab.com/handbook/general-onboarding/" target="_blank">onboarding</a>
+    * Bonuses may be tied to sales target attainment, <a href="https://about.gitlab.com/handbook/marketing/#okrs" target="_blank">OKRs</a>, or other objectives.

+## BDR Vacation Incentives<a name="vacation"></a>

+Note: this is a new, experimental policy started in June 2016: changes and adjustments are expected

+At GitLab, we have an <a href="https://about.gitlab.com/handbook/#paid-time-off" target="_blank">unlimited time off policy</a>.
+The business development team has additional incentives for taking time off:
+1. The first 5 business days taken off by a BDR in a calendar year prorates their target by 100%, rounded up (i.e. reduces the BDR's target by the period's target divided by the number of business days in the period, times the number of days taken off).
+2. The second 5 business days are prorated by 50%, rounded up if applicable
+3. The third 5 business days are prorated by 25%, rounded up if applicable

+E.g. A BDR with a target of 200 opportunities in a January with 20 business days can reduce that month's target to 190 by taking 1 day off, 150 by taking 5 days off, 125 by taking 10 days off, or 113 by taking 15 days off.

+Rules and qualifications for BDR Vacation Incentives:

+* BDRs must give notice 30 days ahead of intended time off to by the Team Lead and Senior Demand Generation Manager (and ensure they acknowledge receipt within 48 hours)
+* BDRs must add intended time off to the availability calendar
+* Prorated days can be deferred (i.e. take PTO without prorating the target), but are lost at the end of the year.
+Incidentally, the math usually works out in favor of not deferring.
+* BDRs can take additional vacation days (see <a href="https://about.gitlab.com/handbook/#paid-time-off" target="_blank">GitLab PTO policy</a>), but time off beyond 15 days will not adjust targets.

+With <a href="https://about.gitlab.com/handbook/#paid-time-off" target="_blank">GitLab's PTO policy</a>), there's no need to give notice or ask permission to take time off.
+Unfortunately, a quota carrying BDR can expect to lose some earning potential for taking PTO, which often leads to BDRs not taking vacation.
+Another problem with unlimited PTO is that management loses forecasting power when BDRs take unexpected PTO, making it tempting for leadership to discourage vacation.
+We hope that this additional vacation incentive for the team acts as a balancing incentive to both parties by (a) providing a prorated quota for BDRs who plan ahead and (b) helping leadership plan and forecast better without discouraging vacation.